 LITCs are independent from the IRS.
 LITCs represent individuals whose income is below a certain level and need to resolve tax problems with the IRS, such as audits, appeals, and tax collection disputes.
 In addition, clinics can provide information about taxpayer rights and responsibilities in different languages for individuals who speak English as a second language.
-Services are offered for free or a small fee.
-To find a clinic near you, visit IRS.gov/LITC or see IRS Pub.
+Services are offered for free or a small fee for ligible taxpayers.
+To find a clinic near you, visit TaxpayerAdvocate.IRS.gov/about/LITC or see IRS Pub.
 4134, Low Income Taxpayer Clinic List.